Create an Invoice for Release of Retainage

 - Required User Permissions:

-- To create an invoice to release retainage before the billing period's 'Due Date', 'Standard' level permissions on the project's Commitments tool and you must be added to the purchase order or subcontract as an 'Invoice Contact.'
-This automatically adds your name to the 'Private' drop-down list.
+OR - To release retainage when editing an invoice during the current billing period only, 'Standard' level permissions on the project's Commitments tool and you must be added to the 'Private' drop-down list on the contract.

 Prerequisites